 - Annual Fee: $149

-When I say that this is a Banco Popular card, I mean that we don’t have a clear idea as to its application rules or standards.
-It’s probably a good thing that this card isn’t issued by a bank you or I recognize…at least for those of cut off by things like the Chase 5/24 rule, Citi’s sign up bonus rule, or Amex’s one bonus per product per lifetime policy.
-But it also means we don’t have a ton of data points to make generalizations from.
+We don’t have a crystal clear idea as to Banco Popular’s application rules or standards.
+It is probably a good thing that this card isn’t issued by a bank you or I recognize.
+Those of cut off by the Chase 5/24 rule, Citi’s sign up bonus rule, or Amex’s one bonus per product per lifetime policy may have better luck with a new bank.
+But it also means we don’t have a ton of data points to form generalizations.

-As reader Jeff G commented on this previous version of this post, applications with this card seem hit or miss.
+As reader Jeff G commented on a prior iteration of this post, applications with the Vuela Visa seem hit or miss.
 From what I’ve read, some in the past have had issues with Banco Popular requesting physical documents to prove income (like tax documents), while others have no issue at all and no questions asked from the bank.
-I’ve also read of some way over the 5/24 limit getting instantly approved, and some with excellent credit scores getting instantly denied.
-It’s still pretty hard to draw any solid conclusions.
+I’ve also read of some way over the Chase 5/24 limit getting instantly approved, and some with excellent credit scores getting instantly denied.
+It’s hard to draw any solid conclusions.

 Sign Up Bonus

-For more (and specific) tips on what LifeMiles are good for, read Maximizing Avianca LifeMiles.
+For more tips on what LifeMiles are good for, read Maximizing Avianca LifeMiles.
+That post is a bit outdated but I plan on updating it soon.

 Category bonuses included 3 LifeMiles per dollar spent on Avianca purchases and 2 miles per dollar spent on gas and at grocery stores.